Andaman Sea: Geology

-The northern and eastern side of the basin is shallow, as the continental shelf off the coast of Myanmar and Thailand extends over 200 km (marked by 300 m isobath).
+The northern and eastern side of the basin is considered shallow, as the continental shelf off the coast of Myanmar and Thailand extends over 200 km (marked by 300 m isobath).
 About 45 percent of the basin area is shallower (less than 500 m depth), which is the direct consequence of the presence of the wider shelf.
 The continental slope which follows the eastern shelf is quite steep between 9°N and 14°N. Here, the perspective view of the submarine topography sectioned along 95°E exposes the abrupt rise in depth of sea by about 3,000 m within a short horizontal distance of a degree.
 Isobaths corresponding to 900 and 2000 m are also shown in the figure to emphasize the steepness of the slope.
 Further, it may be noted that the deep ocean is also not free from sea mounts; hence only around 15 percent of the total area is deeper than 2,500 m.